RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/intro.md

 This scenario introduces some of Oracle Cloud Infrastructure's core concepts.
 It will help you get an understanding of how to interact with and move around OCI.

-The scenario uses both the OCI Console (in your web browser) and the OCI CLI (the command line interface in the Katacoda scenario terminal) to interact with OCI.
+The scenario uses both the OCI Console (in your web browser) and the OCI CLI (the command line interface in the Katacoda scenario terminal) and in Cloud Shell to interact with OCI.

 Some of the concepts in this scenario: